00F100/phpatr/README.md

-PHPatr - Api Test REST
+PHPatr - Simple Api Test REST
 ========================================

 Test your API REST on Jenkins based on JSON file!